 2Facebook Inc, Menlo Park, CA, USA, 3University of Notre Dame, Notre Dame, IN, USA

 Abstract—Basic guidelines for the preparation of a technical paper for an IEEE International Electron Device Meeting are presented.
-This electronic document is a “live” template.
+This electronic document is a “live” template, meaning that it might see occasional updates aimed at clarification.
 The various components of your paper [title, text, headings, etc.] are already defined, as illustrated by the portions given in this document.
 The maximum paper length is 4 pages consisting of up to 2 pages of text and up to 2 pages of figures.
 It should concisely state what was done, how it was done, principal results, and their significance.

 Introduction